quantide/qtraining/README.md

 1. Move the folders: _pkgs_ and _rowdata_ from _00-qdata_ folder into another location (cut and paste), in order to not include them in the source package
 2. Open RStudio
+3. Click "Check" on RStudio "Build" Tab
-3. Open "More" window on RStudio "Build" Tab
+4. Open "More" window on RStudio "Build" Tab
-4. Click on "Build Source package"
+5. Click on "Build Source package"
-5. Reinsert the folders: _pkgs_ and _rowdata_ into _00-qdata_ folder
+6. Reinsert the folders: _pkgs_ and _rowdata_ into _00-qdata_ folder
-6. Move the file _qdata\_x.xx.tar.gz_ from "~dev/qtraining/00-qdata" into "~dev/qtraining/00-qdata/pkgs"
+7. Move the file _qdata\_x.xx.tar.gz_ from "~dev/qtraining" into "~dev/qtraining/00-qdata/pkgs"

 ## Guide for installing and loading `qdata`